Wiki · Concept · Last reviewed June 23, 2026

 AI in Government and Public Services

-AI in government refers to public-sector use of artificial intelligence in administration, service delivery, analysis, enforcement, public records, procurement, and decision support.
-It is high-stakes because government systems carry legal authority over rights, benefits, obligations, and access to public goods.
+AI in government refers to public-sector use of artificial intelligence by agencies, courts, public contractors, and public-service bodies.
+It is high-stakes because government systems do not merely recommend or assist; they can shape rights, benefits, duties, penalties, records, enforcement, and access to public goods.

 Definition

-AI in government means AI systems used by public agencies, public contractors, courts, regulators, public-benefit programs, police, tax authorities, public health agencies, transport agencies, archives, inspectors, schools, and public-facing service desks.
+AI in government means AI systems used by public agencies, public contractors, courts, regulators, public-benefit programs, police, tax authorities, public health agencies, transport agencies, archives, inspectors, schools, public-facing service desks, and back-office administrative teams.

 Service delivery.
 Agencies can use AI for intake, routing, translation, form assistance, chatbots, call-center support, document search, and plain-language explanations.